fzampirolli/mctest/README.md

 * grant #2018/23561-1, São Paulo Research Foundation (FAPESP)
 * 01/09/2019 - 31/08/2021
 * Title: A universal system for generation and correction automatic of parametrized questions

+##### MCTest 5.3
+* Questions with skills in linker.json by FT, Irineu, Paulo, Wagner
+* Table test skill by FT
+* Hash with full name
+* MUDAR PARA INCIAR COM A VARIAÇÃO 0